 If you’ve any issues, concerns or complaints please email email@example.com with your concerns and it we’ll reply to you by the end of the next working day or call 0800 652 0898.

 I’ve read your letter and I don’t think your figures make sense.

 Please contact us at firstname.lastname@example.org or call 0800 652 0898.

 I live in a shared ownership home so I pay you rent on the percentage of my home I don’t yet own.
 My rent has gone up by RPI, not 2.7% – what’s RPI and why is my rent going up in line with this?

 If you live in a shared ownership home, your rent is adjusted annually as outlined in your lease.
 In most cases this will be based on the level Retail Price Index (RPI) was at last year in the month identified in your lease.

 You can find information about monthly levels of the RPI on the Office of National Statistics website via www.ons.gov.uk/economy/inflationandpriceindices

 This page explains the different services any service charge you pay will cover.
 The amounts are itemised for you when you get a copy of your charges.

 As your landlord we have an obligation to insure the building you live in.
 We operate a “block” insurance policy for all our leasehold properties.
 The cost you pay for insurance within your service charge reflects your share of the building insurance premium.
 This premium is based on the estimated cost should we need to rebuild the building you live in.
-If you own 100% but used to be a shared owner, then we’re no longer your landlord and you need to make your own insurance arrangements to insure your property (however please check your transfer documents as this may not always be the case).
+If you own 100% share in a house, then in most cases we’re no longer your landlord and you need to make your own arrangements to insure your property (however please check your transfer documents as this may not always be the case).
 If you own 100% of a flat, VIVID will still be liable to provide insurance as the Freeholder of the building.

 Cleaning of Communal Areas*